kamui/retriable/README.markdown

 This example will only retry on a `Timeout::Error`, retry 3 times (for a total of 4 attempts) and sleep for a full second before each retry.
 You can also specify multiple errors to retry on by passing an array.

     retryable :on => [Timeout::Error, Errno::ECONNRESET] do
       # code here...
     end

+You can also have Ruby retry immediately after a failure by passing `false` as the sleep option.

+    retryable :sleep => false do
+      # code here...
+    end